kjkilanski/arcade-game/README.md

 ## How to Improve

 There is a lot that can be improved in my project.
-1. The data structure is haphazard - Much of this is related to lack of planning, experience, and what I call 'quicksand knowledge'<br/>
+1. The data structure is haphazard - Much of this is related to lack of planning, experience, and what I call 'quicksand knowledge'.<br/>
-   To overcome this, more experience and testing/stretching my knowledge is necessary
+   To overcome this, more experience and testing/stretching my knowledge is necessary.
-2. The use of super classes will help with organizing data
+2. The use of super classes will help with organizing data.
-3. Having a better idea of the features I want to add and making a plan for adding them
+3. Having a better idea of the features I want to add and making a plan for adding them before I add them.